mmakaay/flask_micron/documentation/developers/plugins.rst

 When your plugin requires some global configuration, for example the connection details for a database connection, then don't implement this using the configuration system as described above.
-This system is primarily designed for configuration options that might differ per method.
+That system is primarily designed for configuration options that might differ per method.

 Example of a clean implementation::